CYCOGS® Brand Holonomic Mobility Drive

 Small wheels can also result in a bumpy ride or hang ups.

-company solution was to add a second wheel, as in dual wheels on the wheel assembly.
+The CYCOGS® Company solution was to include a second wheel, as in dual wheels on the wheel assembly.

-Now with dual wheels, the floor loading is spread over a wider area, and it allows the wheels to rotate as they pivot, reducing floor damage.
+Now with dual wheels, the floor loading is spread over a broader area, and it allows the wheels to rotate as they pivot, reducing floor damage.

 The second wheel of the dual wheel assembly can be passive or actively driven.

-When using actively driven wheels, they can provide more traction and control options over other mobility options.
+When operating actively driven wheels, the driven wheels provide more traction and control options over other mobility options.